Does auto insurance cover riots?

 You should also review each company’s financial ratings.

-Financial institutions rate insurance companies on their solvency and how reliable they are at paying claims.
+Financial institutions rate insurance companies on their solvency and how reliable they are at paying an insurance claim.
 An “A”+” or “A” rated company is financially sound and should have no problem meeting its obligation to pay customer claims.

 Going with a lower-rated company might be cheaper, but it offers less security.

-Let’s hope you’re never involved in a riot but if you find yourself caught up in civil unrest and your vehicle gets damaged, your auto insurance will pay if you have comprehensive coverage.
+Let’s hope you’re never involved in a riot but if you find yourself caught up in civil unrest and your vehicle has damage from riots, your auto insurance will pay if you have comprehensive coverage.

 Compare car insurance quotes using our free rate tool.
 Just enter your zip code below to begin for free.